 I was raised on a vegetarian diet I took up eating meat occasionally when I moved overseas from India in 2001.
 I was a vegetarian for the first two decades of my life.
 My body was used to it.
-We didn’t have labels like vegan, raw, refined sugar free, gluten free when I was growing up.
+We didn’t have labels like vegan, raw, refined sugar-free, gluten free when I was growing up.
 It was just how we ate and a way of life.
-Fresh veggies cooked daily with spices, raw tossed salads, unleavened breads, fruits galore, occasional homemade sweets and cakes.
+Fresh veggies cooked daily with spices, raw tossed salads, unleavened bread, fruits galore, and occasional homemade sweets and cakes.
 Simple joys!
 Memories of childhood!
-Over a much needed two month break, I perused and threw out over 300 cooking magazines, donated a quarter of my massive prop collection, put away another quarter to sell (it is now reduced by half!), donated over 50 cookbooks that I will never cook from, cleansed my pantry, installed the Paprika App on my desktop and started meal planning.
+Over a needed two-month break, I perused and threw out over 300 cooking magazines, donated a quarter of my massive prop collection, put away another quarter to sell (it is now reduced by half!), and donated over 50 cookbooks that I will never cook from, cleansed my pantry, installed the Paprika App on my desktop and started meal planning.